-l,, and speaking up against bullying. promise to promote school campus harmony by standing up · o are being bullied. le all students, even those w who are usually left out. w somebody is being bullied.
-Print your name (student) and sign Date Parent/Guardian Anti-Bullying Agre ement I have read the GTC Anti-Bullying Pol consequences stated.
-I have discusse child(ren).
-I acknowledge and accept should my son/daughter fail to adher ed the rules and consequend that GTC Elementary School ces of Anti-Bullying with my ol may issue certain consequences Print parent/guardian name ar nd signature Date
+I, , promise to promote school campus harmony by standing up and speaking up against bullying.

+This means I will:

+- Not bully other students. - Try to help students who are being bullied. - Make it a point to include all students, even those who are usually left out. - Tell a teacher, parent, or an adult I trust when I know somebody is being bullied.

+Print your name (student) and sign

+Parent/Guardian Anti-Bullying Agreement

+I have read the GTC Anti-Bullying Policy and agree to abide by and support the rules and consequences stated.
+I have discussed the rules and consequences of Anti-Bullying with my child(ren).
+I acknowledge and accept that GTC Elementary School may issue certain consequences should my son/daughter fail to adhere to and abide by the school policies and rules.

+Print parent/guardian name and signature